Legal

 My computer: Password-protected, encrypted Mac.
 Session notes are stored separately from your personal details and anonymised.

 Online sessions: Zoom for video calls.
-They only see appointment names from the scheduling system.
+They only see appointment names from my booking system.

 Supervision: I meet with my supervisor twice monthly to discuss my work (it's an ethical requirement).
 They don't know who you are - I use first names only and they have no access to your personal data.